stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 as of an exploding bladder, a slushy nastiness as of a cloven sunfish, a stench as of a thousand opened graves, and a sound that the chronicler would not put on paper.
-For an instant the ship was befouled by an acrid and blinding green cloud, and then there was only a venomous seething astern; where&mdash;God in heaven!&mdash;the scattered plasticity of that nameless sky-spawn was nebulously   recombining   in its hateful original form, whilst its distance widened every second as the   Alert   gained impetus from its mounting steam.
+For an instant the ship was befouled by an acrid and blinding green cloud, and then there was only a venomous seething astern; where--God in heaven!--the scattered plasticity of that nameless sky-spawn was nebulously   recombining   in its hateful original form, whilst its distance widened every second as the   Alert   gained impetus from its mounting steam.